 Cons

-- Per-photo charges (~$5 each) — Shipito is more expensive than MyUS for visual inspections.
+- Per-photo charges (~$5 each) — more expensive than MyUS for visual inspections

 Most-cited critical themes in public Shipito reviews (paraphrased): the 5% handling fee being underestimated at signup, photo and add-on costs piling up, slow response from automated support.
 Most-cited positive themes: tech/electronics expertise, no-subscription flexibility, tax-free warehouse options.